.jpg)

 The grease trap, the ventilation, the heavy steel—these are not just expenses.
 They are the foundation of your operation.
 Build them right, and they will disappear into the background, letting the food speak for itself.
 Build them cheap, and they will be the only thing you talk about for the next ten years.

-Reach out to us & let us be your guiding light on the next build.
+Reach out to us & let us guide your next build.

 Austin Woo is the founder of Rococo Creative, a Chicago-based marketing agency specializing in digital strategy, design direction & AI-powered SEO.
 He partners with a variety of industries & companies like Klasik Construction to build visibility, trust, and long-term brand value online.
 With a background in creative strategy and a deep understanding of emerging technologies, Austin helps brands modernize and evolve into stronger, more refined versions of themselves.